Phileosopher/commonplace/body-firstaid-minor.md

 Eat apples

+## Dry eyes

+Apply tea tree oil to the navel

+## Dry skin

+Skin moisturizer generally works, but many brands also use desiccants (e.g., formaldehyde) that dry out skin long-term.

+Apply essential oil to the skin

+- Almond
+- Mustard
+- Tea tree

+## Fever

+Set a cotton ball soaked in alcohol in the navel

 ## Heartburn (acid reflux)

 Kneel with your head bowed lower than your stomach, which strengthens your lower esophageal sphincter